isomerpages/ura-lkywcp/resources/features/_posts/2020-03-17-child-in-the-city.md

 In 2018, the United Nations Children’s Fund [created a new handbook and website](https://www.unicef.org/publications/index_103349.html) to highlight the importance of respecting and realising children’s rights in the development of cities and communities.
 A year later, it organised [the first international Child-Friendly Cities Summit in Cologne, Germany](https://childfriendlycities.org/mayors-commit-to-action-for-children-at-the-child-friendly-cities-summit/), which was attended by mayors, technical experts, children and young people from 180 cities in 53 countries.
 Cologne Mayor Henriette Reker said: “It is our action at the local government level that has a huge influence on children’s lives and well-being.
 We must ensure that children’s rights, wishes and needs are taken into account.”

+> "It is imperative that we design and build cities that meet the needs of children: seeking their input during the design process, providing them with access to play and education, and facilitating their social and cultural interactions."

 #### **Cities for children**

 For cities such as Rotterdam in the Netherlands and Jakarta in Indonesia, becoming more child-friendly has meant literally making more space for the little ones.
 After Rotterdam was voted in a 2006 national poll as the worst Dutch city in which to raise a child, it invested 15 million euros (approximately USD $16.9 million) and set conditions for infrastructure such as housing and public spaces in a project called [“Building Blocks for a Child-Friendly Rotterdam”](https://docplayer.net/34800827-Rotterdam-city-with-a-future-how-to-build-a-child-friendly-city.html).